stmurray11/SQL-Org-Chart-Hierarchy-with-Recursive-Query/README.md

 The recusive query returns the column below in the result set, and you can see that

-4 people report to Scott Murray,
+3 people report to Scott Murray,

 one of them has their own report,

 and 1 person reports to Wilder Keaton.

+These results can easily be tranlated into an HMTL table, with no calculation.

-[Hierarchy Column]
+[Hierarchy Column Result]

 Anna Chapman